charliermarsh/trellis/README.md

 - Instructions for running locally or on CI.
 - An example of running on GitHub Actions.
 - An example of using TypeKit with Pulumi.
-- Ability to tag images.
-- Ability to push images as part of a pipeline.
-- Ability to extract artifacts as part of a pipeline.
 - Ability to run builds remotely.

 ## License